- Pens or pencils

-- The person leading the activity should give out the ‘What do you believe questionnaire’ sheets and pens or pencils, if computer access is available the person leading the activity should show the group the online questionnaire.
+- The person leading the activity should give out the ‘What do you believe questionnaire’ sheets and pens or pencils.
 It is important for the person leading the activity to stress to the group that there are no right or wrong answers.
 Everyone should feel free to answer however they think or feel.
 Having a natural range of opinions is helpful when talking about homelessness.

 - Everyone should split into five groups.
 The person leading the activity should give out the 'What do you believe scenarios sheets' to each group.
 Before handing each sheet to the group, the person leading the activity should circle one of the scenarios, so each group gets a sheet with one of the five scenarios circled.